Constitution and Bylaws

 Crawford Award Director

 The Crawford Awards Director develops and directs procedures for selecting the annual Crawford Award winner and shortlist.
-She or he arranges for the award jury, notifies the winner, and working with the Registration/Membership Coordinator and Conference Chair, arranges for the winner to attend the ICFA when possible.
+She or he arranges for the award jury, notifies the winner, and working with the Registration/Membership Coordinator and Conference Director, arranges for the winner to attend the ICFA when possible.
 The Awards Director is appointed by the President for a five-year term, after formal discussion and majority vote of the other elected officers.